Media Key Block: Key structure

 Even though it seems a simple mechanism, the MKB key, which is found in the physical support of the disc, follows a complex structure.
 The MKB is distributed in blocks that contain the version of the Media key, the list of devices that have been revoked, a field to authenticate the MKB, and other fields that specify parameters corresponding to the decryption algorithm and define the structure of the own Media Key and also the Media key itself.

 The MKB itself is found inside the field Media Key Data Record and has a variable length but it is always a multiple of 4 bytes.

 Advantages and disadvantages

-Many consumer associations have complained against this system since it can lead to a situation where some physical devices cannot reproduce contents even though they do not infringe any intellectual property, which makes the consumers that use the device model will not be able to view contents encrypted with the MKB.
+Many consumer associations have complained about this system, as it can lead to a situation where some physical devices will not decode any content even though they do not infringe any intellectual property, which means consumers that use those devices will not be able to view contents encrypted with the MKB.

-This situation has become even worse with the recent publication in multiple web sites of the Media Key, which is the key that allows decryption of Volume ID, and at the same time, the encrypted content, without the need of using a playback device authorized by the AACS or a valid MKB to view the content, can be viewed on the unauthorized device.
-This is especially critical because nowadays the Volume ID is the same in all the Blu-ray and/or HD-DVD discs of the same content.
+This situation has become even worse with the publication on multiple web sites of the Media Key, which is the key that allows decryption of Volume ID, and at the same time, the encrypted content, without the need of using a playback device authorized by the AACS or a valid MKB to view the content, can be viewed on the unauthorized device.